ZacharyAnderson/fluffy-spoon/README.md

 # fluffy-spoon
-A repo of a bunch of functions created while problem solving Most of the functions are from finished Codewars problems.
+A repo of a bunch of functions created while problem solving.
+Most of the functions are from finished Codewars problems.